The Gateway Atlas

 Context

-How to create a sense of arrival and call-to-adventure that elicits a sense of exploration and interaction with other guests?
+How might we spark a sense of arrival and adventure that invites exploration and shared interaction for the ship's guests?

 Project Goals

-With buy-in from Carnival Cruise Line stakeholders, the team was guided by the following goals:
+With full support from Carnival Cruise Line stakeholders, the team focused on the following goals:

 Interactive Content